Have trouble with the ABS light on your Audi’s dashboard? Know what it means and learn how to fix it by reading the

 - Read codes from the ABS module.

 Clear codes.
-After you fix the problem discovered in the previous step, come back to the ABS menu and clear Audi ABS codes.
+After fixing the problem discovered in the previous step, return to the ABS menu and clear Audi ABS codes.

 Can Audi ABS Module Fail?

 ABS Control Module Failure is a common issue on Audi vehicles.
 It triggers ABS light and can affect many models, including A4 and A6.

 To fix this problem, replace the Control Module or rebuild your existing module.
 Another possible solution is to remove the ABS module from the vehicle and use an Audi Control Module Rebuilt Service on eBay company.